fetchai/docs-archived/docs/i_nets/quickstart-aw2.md

 6. Run the AEA for several hours and sell data at least twice successfully.

 	- A set of buyer AEAs is continuously checking the SOEF for data to purchase.
 The buyer AEAs will purchase once immediately and then again after several hours.
-	- If the initial sale does not go through your AEA is incorrectly implemented.
+	- If the initial sale does not go through, your AEA is incorrectly implemented.
 Stop it, fix it and try again.
 	- If the initial sale does go through let the AEA run until the second sale has concluded.
-	- The buyer AEA only purchases from AEAs which implement all the requirements listed under 4.
+	- The buyer AEA only purchases from AEAs which implement all the requirements listed under 5.

 7. Once your AEA has successfully sold data twice, stop it and upload it to the AEA-registry: